vincentorback/WebP-images-with-htaccess/README.md

 AddType image/webp .webp
 ```

 #### Other soultions
 This is the .htaccess solution.
 Another way is to use javascript and Modernizr.
 Read more [here](https://github.com/vincentorback/WebP-Images-with-modernizr).

 #### Feedback
-If you've got any thoughts or idead about this, please make an [issue](https://github.com/vincentorback/WebP-images-with-htaccess/issues) or make a pull request!
+If you’ve got any thoughts or ideas about this, please make an [issue](https://github.com/vincentorback/WebP-images-with-htaccess/issues), a [pull request](https://github.com/vincentorback/prophetcruzin/pulls) or hit me up on [Twitter](https://twitter.com/vorback)!
-I'm just as interested as you in new image formats and responsive techniques.
+I’m just as interested as you in new image formats and responsive techniques.